Chet Moritz

 Chet T. Moritz is an American neural engineer, neuroscientist, physiologist, and academic researcher.
-He is an Associate Professor of Electrical and Computer Engineering, and holds joint appointments in the School of Medicine departments of Rehabilitation Medicine, and Physiology & Biophysics at the University of Washington.
+He is a Professor of Electrical and Computer Engineering, and holds joint appointments in the School of Medicine departments of Rehabilitation Medicine, and Physiology & Biophysics at the University of Washington.

 Moritz's research is focused on neurotechnology including stimulation to restore function after brain and spinal cord injury.
 His work also includes brain-computer interfaces to control muscle and spinal stimulation.
 His discoveries have been featured in Nature, MSNBC national news, Wired, Popular Mechanics and local TV news and community outreach videos.
 He has also been quoted in the New York Times, Newsweek, Scientific American, Forbes, and Science News, and in a news story by Nature.

 Education

 Moritz graduated with a bachelor's degree in Zoology from the University of Washington in 1998.
 He then enrolled at the University of California, Berkeley, and earned his Doctoral Degree in Integrative Biology in 2003.
 From 2003 till 2004, he served as a Postdoctoral Fellow of Integrative Physiology at the University of Colorado, and subsequently rejoined the University of Washington as a Senior Fellow.